 Yes-City of Albany-IDA, , City of Albany, Federal Home Loan Bank, Department of Housing and Community Renewal and New York State Energy Research and Development Authority.
-We will need Planning Board approvals for the renovation of the building.
-Also we will need approvals from Building and Codes Department and Development and Planning Department.
+Also we will need approvals from the Department of Building and Regulatory Compliance.

-Describe the nature of the involvement of the federal, state or local agencies described above: See Exhibit D-Involved Agencies
+Describe the nature of the involvement of the federal, state or local agencies described above: See Attachment "Involved Agencies"